2202930/CS220AU-DP-2022/index.md

 ## What is an Existential Risk? ##

 An Existential Risk is a risk that has the potential of eliminating all of humanity and its ecosystems.
-They can Environmental Risks, Natural Risks, Biotech Risks and Artifical Intelligence Risks.
+They can be Environmental Risks, Natural Risks, Biotech Risks and Artifical Intelligence Risks.

 Examples of Existential Risks-
 - Ecosystem Collapse